Skip to main content

 Terminal for Linux & macOS

 A terminal is a program that allows the use of the command-line in a graphical environment.
 In a Linux system, the shell is a command-line interface that interprets a user’s commands and script files, and notifies the server’s operating system what to do with them.
 Terminal is pre-installed on Linux and macOS.
-For more information, please read Ubuntu Tutorials.
+For more information, please read e.g. Ubuntu Tutorials.

 Docker and Docker Compose